luiarthur/bayesInf/midterm2/report/midterm.md

 trace plots in the upper right corner of each univariate posterior plot don't show signs of non-convergence.
 The posterior means for
 $(\phi_1,\phi_2,\phi_3,\phi_4,\phi_5) = (.94,.98,.59,.64,.85)$.
 The 95%
-credible intervals are included in the plots.
+HPD's are included in the plots.
 The intervals only contain positive values, and so are "significantly" different from 0.
 The acceptance rates for $(\phi_1,\phi_2,\phi_3,\phi_4,\phi_5) = (0.41 0.23 0.49 0.44 0.36)$.
 The posteriors look slightly jagged.
-The credible intervals for $\phi_3$ is much larger than the rest.
+The HPD's for $\phi_3$ is much larger than the rest.